A Fine Romance (song)

 "A Fine Romance" is a popular song composed by Jerome Kern with lyrics by Dorothy Fields, published in 1936.

 The song was written for the musical film, Swing Time, where it was co-introduced by Fred Astaire and Ginger Rogers.
 Astaire recorded a solo version of the song on July 28, 1936 for Brunswick records (catalog 7716) and it topped the charts of the day for five weeks.
 Billie Holiday recorded the song for Vocalion Records on September 29, 1936 and this too reached the charts of the day as did versions by Henry King and Guy Lombardo.

-In Hollywood, Louis Armstrong and Ella Fitzgerald recorded their version of the song in the summer of 1957.
-In 1963, Fitzgerald included a solo rendition on her Verve Records album, Ella Fitzgerald Sings the Jerome Kern Songbook, produced by Norman Granz.